South Sudan restricts UNMISS activities citing coronavirus crisis: report

 South Sudan which was one of the last countries in Africa to report coronavirus cases identified a UNMISS female staff member as the first confirmed case in the country on 6 April.

-On the same day, the South Sudanese security services "blocked movements in and out of UNMISS compounds in Juba" (United Nations House), Kuacjok, Malakal, Rumbek, Torit and Yambio, said the report.
+On the same day, the South Sudanese security services "blocked movements in and out of UNMISS compounds in Juba" (United Nations House), Kuacjok, Malakal, Rumbek, Torit and Yambio, said the report seen by Sudan Tribune.

 Further, In Torit, security forces warned UN personnel not to leave their compounds and threatened to arrest anyone found outside and impound their vehicles.